-Anyone who's ever practiced yoga has done Downward Facing Dog.
-Even if you're not a yogi, you've likely performed this popular posture during a dynamic warm-up or a post-workout cooldown.
-That's because this classic yoga pose yields so many mind and body benefits.
+Pretty much anyone who's gone to a yoga class has done downward facing dog.
+Even if you're not a yogi, you've likely performed this popular posture during a dynamic warmup or a post-workout cooldown.
+That's because this classic yoga pose provides so many mind and body benefits.

 Tight calves pull on the Achilles tendon and limit ankle flexion, making it difficult for your heels to reach the ground in downward dog, Webb says.

 What's more, you may be compensating for tight calves by walking your hands closer to your feet to help your heels touch the ground.
 But "this short stance causes spinal flexion and compression in the front of the body, leading to a rounded spine" and possibly strain on your back, Webb says.

 Plus, "tight calves will cause your shoulders and wrists to hold most of your weight," Walker says.

 “If you have tight calves, bend the knees in down dog and/or use blocks under your hands to help even out the weight distribution,” Walker says.